jcerdenia/NiceFeed/README.md

 # NiceFeed
 RSS Reader for Android: a personal project while learning Kotlin, mainly something for me to use.
 RSS is an old technology and there are already many readers out there, but I find many of them clunky, hard to navigate, and jam-packed with features I don't need.
 The aim is a nimble but fully functional app with not too many frills.
 Stay tuned for releases.

+<b>Update — Sept 8, 2020</b>
+In the last couple of weeks I've found it useful to rewrite much of the existing code and to get it closer to the MVVM pattern, i.e., moving all "business logic" to View Models, resulting in much more manageable and reactive UI code.
+This has been helpful in implementing some new features, such as a drop-down items in the drawer menu, as well as easier sorting and filtering of entries in the main screeen.
+A first release should not be too far in the future!

 <img width="250" src="Screenshot_20200810-023234_NiceFeed.jpg"> <img width="250" src="Screenshot_20200810-023326_NiceFeed.jpg"> <img width="250" src="Screenshot_20200810-023921_NiceFeed.jpg">

 <h3>Features</h3>